 4. Exercise busts the Cortisol and lowers stress levels

 Exercise helps to regulate the cortisol levels and improves our sleep in the long term.
-High levels of stress is a major symptom in PCOS.
-It further leads to problems such as anxiety, depression, and mood swings.

 So, when your cortisol levels are balanced and you sleep well; you stay mentally balanced too.